-"You have jurisdictions adopting [the HOPE model], some with a lot of fidelity and some with less," says Anne Milgram, the Vice President of Criminal Justice at the Arnold Foundation.
-"Without a blueprint or tool kit that defines [the HOPE model] it is hard to get the maximum benefit and better results."
+"You have jurisdictions adopting HOPE model, some with a lot of fidelity and some with less," says Anne Milgram, the Vice President of Criminal Justice at the Arnold Foundation.
+"Without a blueprint or tool kit that defines HOPE model it is hard to get the maximum benefit and better results."

 Both the WSU study and the IBH blueprint will be released this summer.
 Judge Alm is quick to point out, however, that this research is not about cutting and pasting Hawaii's experience into another jurisdiction.
 "HOPE isn't there to replace an existing probation system."

 However, Milgram notes that this work is intended to be one more tool to help local jurisdictions.
-"Benchmarks, standards and certifications from the source are priceless to a jurisdiction trying to adopt [the HOPE model]."
+"Benchmarks, standards and certifications from the source are priceless to a jurisdiction trying to adopt HOPE model."